-- " While holding assets in money market funds or T-Bills has its merits, our Three Layers of Risk Management framework leads us to additional opportunities that have the potential for attractive gains and principal protection. - " Our work suggests that the investment grade fixed income space looks very attractive. - As interest rates have risen and bond prices have fallen, we think core intermediate duration fixed income is set to offer attractive returns for years to come. - " Within that space, we favor defined maturity Treasury and corporate bond ETFs. - " On the equity side, our allocations are tilted towards high quality U.S. and foreign equities that exhibit consistent earnings and low financial leverage as well as more defensive dividend payers. - " In the alternative space, we allocate to equity option strategies that overlay U.S. blue-chip equities to either enhance current yield or offer downside protection. - " Investors who are feeling more nervous can always adjust their allocation to one of our more conservative models.
+- " While holding assets in money market funds or T-Bills has its merits, our Three Layers of Risk Management framework leads us to additional opportunities that have the potential for attractive gains and principal protection. - " Our work suggests that the investment grade fixed income space looks attractive. - " We think core intermediate duration fixed income is set to offer attractive returns for years to come. - " Within that space, we favor defined maturity Treasury and corporate bond ETFs. - " On the equity side, our allocations are tilted towards high quality U.S. and foreign equities that exhibit consistent earnings and low financial leverage as well as more defensive dividend payers. - " Finally, in the alternative space, we are allocated to equity option strategies that overlay U.S. bluechips to either enhance current yield or offer downside protection.